31 Joyce Reason House

 Environmental impact ratings are based on assumptions about average occupancy and energy use.
 They may not reflect how energy is consumed by the people living at the property.

-How to improve this property’s energy performance
+Improve this property’s energy performance

 Estimated energy use and potential savings